 Suburban Shopping Center

-Northgate was the brainchild of Rex Allison, president of Bon Marché.
+Northgate was the brainchild of Rex Allison, president of the Bon Marché.
 Before World War II, he envisioned a suburban shopping center.
-The economic boom following Allied victory in 1945 allowed Allied Stores, the firm that owned Bon Marché, to involve developers Ben B. Ehrlichman (1895-1971) and W. Walter Williams (1894-1983), who formed the Suburban Co. (later The Northgate Co.).
+The economic boom following Allied victory in 1945 allowed Allied Stores, the firm that then owned the Bon Marché, to involve developers Ben B. Ehrlichman (1895-1971) and W. Walter Williams (1894-1983), who formed the Suburban Co. (later The Northgate Co.).
 They retained architect John H. Graham Jr. to design the project and announced their plans in February 1948.
 In 1949, Allied bought out Ehrlichman and Williams and appointed James B. Douglas (1909-2005) to run the project as president.

-Northgate took the national spotlight during the holiday season in 1950 when Life magazine featured the world's record 212-foot Christmas tree put up at the mall.
+Northgate took the national spotlight during the holiday season in 1950 when Life magazine featured the world-record 212-foot Christmas tree put up at the mall.
 In 1952, Bellevue sculptor Dudley C. Carter designed and carved a 59-foot cedar totem pole to decorate the entrance to the mall.
 The mall area was used for special events such as the 1953 General Motors automobile show.

 The opening of Interstate 5 just west of the mall spurred a $10 million, 25-store expansion in 1965, more than doubling the project's size.
 By that time the mall included a movie theater and Northgate Hospital.
 Apartment buildings and office developments sprang up in the area.
 By 1968, some 50,000 cars a day were using Northgate.